xcart/xcart-docs/_pages/kb_en/modules/cloudsearch/enabling_cloudsearch.md

 ![module-settings.png]({{site.baseurl}}/attachments/ref_7qk2On7k/module-settings.png)

 CloudFilters is enabled automatically along with the CLoudSearch module.
-To configure CloudFilters in your store refer to the guide.
+To configure CloudFilters in your store, see {% link "this guide" %}.